Course Overview

 This is a distinctive programme taught by an internationally renowned, interdisciplinary team of University of Galway experts in the field, many of whom are researchers at the Insight Centre for Data Analytics.

 The programme is taught over two years and is delivered completely online using state-of-the-art technologies and techniques to support the virtual classroom.
-Students are expected to attend classes on campus at most one day per semester.
+Exams are on-campus at the end of each semester.
+Students are required to attend the University only for normal exam periods at the end of Semester 1 each year (December) and Semester 2 each year (April-May).

 This is an intensive and technically rigorous programme.
 The estimated workload is 20 hours per week during the teaching semesters (September–December and January– April).
 Each semester is 12 weeks plus a study week and exam period.